FLAG FOOTBALL - Fall 2023

 The mission of all Wahoo Parks and Recreation youth sport programs is to promote a fun, yet challenging environment in which participants are introduced to and taught the basics of a given sport.
 The program is strictly recreational in nature and emphasizes equal opportunity for involvement and participation.

 All league games will be played on Saturdays and Monday evenings if needed (only Wahoo, RC, or Mead teams would be scheduled for Monday nights).
 Note: Game times may coincide with Husker football.
 All teams will play a round robin schedule and are guaranteed a minimum of six games.
-League play will begin in late August/early September.
+League play will begin August 5th or 12th.

 - 1st & 2nd Grade: Games are played 7 vs. 7 with a coach or designated adult as the quarterback.
 No game scores or league standings are kept.
 All children will have the opportunity to play all positions on both offense and defense.